Physics-50/Module-2/docs/weak3.md

 # Checkpoint #3

 + A screenshot of your organized spreadsheet which is set-up for analysis of 5 images although you are only expected to have analyzed one for this checkpoint.

++ The 5 photos you will use for your data analysis

 + A plot of bead position vs. node number, prepared in MATLAB, based on the results you extracted from a single image.
 For this week only your individual data points are not expected to include uncertainties.
 Please display the fit parameters on the plot (the provided script will do this for you).